Cayley structures and common knowledge: Coset acyclicity and its structure theory

-An \emph{$n$-cycle} in a hypergraph is cycle of length~$n$ in its Gaifman graph, and an \emph{$n$-path} is a path of length~$n$ in its Gaifman graph.
+With a hypergraph $\A=(A,S)$ we associate its \emph{Gaifman graph} $G(\A)=(A,G(S))$; the undirected edge relation $G(S)$ of $G(\A)$ links $a\neq a'$ if $a,a'\in s$ for some $s\in S$.
+Note that $G(\A)= G(\A^\downarrow)$.
+A hypergraph is called \emph{connected} if its Gaifman graph is.
+An \emph{$n$-cycle} in a hypergraph is a cycle of length~$n$ in its Gaifman graph, and an \emph{$n$-path} is a path of length~$n$ in its Gaifman graph.
 A \emph{chord} of an $n$-cycle or $n$-path is an edge between vertices that are not next neighbours along the cycle or path.
 The following definition of hypergraph acyclicity is the classical one from~\cite{Berge}, also known as $\alpha$-acyclicity in~\cite{BeeriFaginetal}; $n$-acyclicity was introduced in~\cite{Otto12JACM}.

 \begin{definition} A hypergraph $\A=(A,S)$ is \emph{acyclic} if it is \emph{conformal} and \emph{chordal}: \bre \item conformality requires that every clique in the Gaifman graph~$G(\A)$ is contained in some hyperedge $s\in S$; \item chordality requires that every cycle in the Gaifman graph~$G(\A)$ of length greater than~3 has a chord. \ere